 Nature Connects Founders and Session Leaders

-Alice has set-up and run nature sessions in Cornwall over the last 7 years, including running the popular 'Nature Playgroup' for families.
+Alice, a qualified forest school practitioner has set-up and run nature sessions in Cornwall over the last 7 years, including running the popular 'Nature Playgroup' for families.
 In her sessions she shares knowledge of bush craft, foraging, fire-making, nature games, plant alchemy and more!
 She has a passion for sharing skills and creatively engaging people with plants.
 Her enthusiasm for nature is contagious and you shouldn’t fail to discover something new and have fun during a session with her.

 ‘Finding nature in my twenties helped me recover from loss and trauma and has become a love, passion and career.’

 Sarah has had a passionate and healing relationship to nature since childhood.

 Throughout her professional career she has worked as a Youth worker and Support worker and currently works as a Community Coach.
 In her wild time she has spent time in tribe, and in Nature Connection camps for adults and children here and abroad exploring different models.